Español English

 They are robust, slow-growing palms that reach 30 meters (98.4 feet) in height.
 The long leaves (up to 2 meters/6.56 feet long) are fan-shaped and have up to 60 leaflets 75 cm (2.46 feet) long; they do not have spines on the petiole.
 The flowers appear in long inflorescences (up to 2.5 meters/8.2 feet in length) and are yellowish-white.
 The fruits are small drupes 1 cm (0.39") in diameter and black or dark brown in color.

-They are used as isolated specimens, in small groups and in public parks.
-They are ideal for Mediterranean coastal gardens.
+Bermuda palmetto is used as isolated specimens, in small groups and in public parks.
+It's ideal for Mediterranean coastal gardens.

-The Sabal bermudana needs full sun exposure and a warm climate.
-They resist frosts down to -10 ºC (14 ºF).
+Sabal bermudana needs full sun exposure and a warm climate.
+It resists frosts down to -10 ºC (14 ºF).

-They grow in any well-drained soil but prefer that they have some ability to retain moisture.
+Bermuda cabbage palm grows in any well-drained soil but prefers that they have some ability to retain moisture.

 Water regularly waiting for the substrate to dry.
-They resist drought well.
+Bibby-tree resists drought well.

 Images of the palm tree Sabal bermudana or Bermuda palmetto